ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Triage.md

     * [ ] Link to all resulting issues and MRs in slack
 * [ ] [Create an issue](https://gitlab.com/gitlab-data/analytics/issues/new?issuable_template=DE%20Triage%20Errors) for each new failure in **#analytics-pipelines**
     * [ ] Link to all resulting issues and MRs in slack
-* [ ] Check the DBT Source Freshness Dashboard for lagging or missing data.
-    * [ ] Link to all resulting issues and MRs in slack

 In addition to these tasks the Data Engineer on triage should be focused on resolving these issues, including the backlog found on the [DE - Triage Errors board](https://gitlab.com/groups/gitlab-data/-/boards/1917859)